EdwardAdelin/3D_Game_OpenGL/README.md

 # Intrusctions
 Unarchive GameEngine, GameEngine.VC and Dependencies.
 The files shall be extracted in the root directory.
 Unarchive Resources in the GameEngine folder (folder obtained after extracting it from the archive).
 The arhivation of the files has been done due to GIT filesize limits.
+You will need Visual Studio 2022 to edit and run this game.

 # 3D Game in OpenGL